 About the Water Conservation Garden: To educate and inspire through excellent exhibits and programs that promote water conservation and the sustainable use of related natural resources.”

 The Water Conservation Garden has nearly five acres of displays that showcase water conservation through a series of beautiful themed gardens, such as a native plant garden and a vegetable garden, as well as how-to displays such as mulch and irrigation exhibits.
-Admission is free, and the Garden can be viewed on a self-guided tour, or through one of their programs.
+The Garden can be viewed on a self-guided tour, or through one of their programs.

 The Garden can be a learning laboratory for the dedicated gardener, a delightful place for an afternoon stroll, or a place to gather lots of information about water-wise, or California-Friendly® gardening, while attending a fun family festival.